davish/davi.sh/src/content/blog/2024/12/2024-in-review.md

 ---
-title: 2024 Year in Review
+title: 2024 in review
 date: 2025-01-04
 tags: [meta, year-in-review]
 draft: false
 ---

-I wrote most of this post during the strange week in New York between Christmas Eve and New Year's Day when enough people have left the city that it makes it quite difficult *not* to turn introspective.
-It's been a pretty big year for me and for this blog, so I thought it would be fun to take a look back on the year before moving into the second half of the '20s.
+I wrote most of this post during the week between Christmas Eve and New Year's Day when enough people in New York have left the city that it makes it quite difficult *not* to turn introspective.
+It's been a pretty big year for me and for this blog, so I thought it would be fun to take a look back on the year as we all move into the second half of the decade.

 ### Blog Posts